Are you an adviser? Go to Unbiased Pro

 What taxes will I pay as a sole trader?

-You need to calculate them through HMRC’s self-assessment tax return and pay them yourself by the 31 January following the end of the tax year.
+Instead, you need to calculate them through HMRC’s self-assessment tax return and pay them by 31 January following the end of the tax year.

 The taxes sole traders must pay include: